Disney's River Country

-Disney's River Country was the first water park at Walt Disney World Resort, Florida.
+Disney's River Country was the first water park located at Walt Disney World Resort in Bay Lake, Florida.
 River Country, located along the shores of Bay Lake and near Disney's Fort Wilderness Resort & Campground, was themed as a rustic, old-fashioned swimming hole.
 Opening on June 20, 1976, the park closed indefinitely on November 2, 2001.
-On January 20, 2005, after roughly three years of closure, The Walt Disney Company announced that the park would remain closed.
-It was the first, and to date only Disney park to ever close permanently.
+On January 20, 2005, after over three years of closure, The Walt Disney Company announced that the park would remain closed.
+It was the second Disney park (the first being nearby Discovery Island in 1999) to ever close permanently.